Waterloo, Ontario: Inactive or past

 The Waterloo Festival for Animated Cinema was an annual film festival dedicated to feature-length animation films.
 It was held from 2001 to 2013.
 The International Olympiad in Informatics, a competitive programming competition for secondary school students, was held in Waterloo in 2010.

 Attractions

-Waterloo's local tourist tourist attractions and areas of interest include: the Canadian Clay and Glass Gallery, the Waterloo Central Railway, the City of Waterloo Museum, a statue of monkeys entitled "Banana", the Perimeter Institute for Theoretical Physics, the St. Jacobs Farmers' Market (although the market is just outside city limits), University of Waterloo's Earth Sciences Museum, and Conestoga Mall.
+Waterloo's local tourist attractions and areas of interest include: the Canadian Clay and Glass Gallery, the Waterloo Central Railway, the City of Waterloo Museum, a statue of monkeys entitled "Banana", the Perimeter Institute for Theoretical Physics, the St. Jacobs Farmers' Market (although the market is just outside city limits), University of Waterloo's Earth Sciences Museum, and Conestoga Mall.

 Recreation

 Waterloo's parks and recreation facilities mainly comprise Waterloo Park, Bechtel Park, Laurel Creek Conservation Area, the Waterloo Memorial Recreation Complex, RIM Park, and over 150 km of mixed-use trails.

 Parks

 Created in 1890, 45 hectare Waterloo Park is an urban park in Uptown Waterloo which includes an animal farm, sports fields, and a splash pad.
 It is the oldest park in the city; the mixed-use Laurel Trail and the rapid transit Ion line both run through the park.
 44 ha Bechtel Park is located in eastern Waterloo, and houses a dog park, three soccer fields, a field house, and more.
 Laurel Creek Conservation Area is in western Waterloo—north-west of University of Waterloo's Environmental Reserve—and houses 122 campsites, 4.5 km of trails, and facilities for canoeing, swimming, windsurfing, cycling, and sailing.

 The Waterloo Memorial Recreation Complex, then described as the "largest and most expensive project in the city's history", opened in 1993.
 It includes an arena seating 3,500, swimming and banquet facilities, and an indoor track.
 123 hectare RIM Park, originally called Millennium Park, opened in September 2001.
 Its features include outdoor soccer fields, ice rinks, baseball diamonds, basketball courts, meeting rooms and more.
 RIM Park is in proximity to the Walter Bean Grand River Trail, Grey Silo Golf Course, and Waterloo Public Library's Eastside Branch.
 There are a number of small playgrounds, woodlots, and recreation facilities around Waterloo which are not mentioned above due to their size.